Nicole Williams Stresses Out Fiancé Larry While Talking About All the Pressure of Wedding Planning on WAGS

 Wedding planning is seriously stressful!

-On Sunday's season three premiere of WAGS L.A., Nicole Williams is in bridezilla mode following her engagement to Larry English.
+On Sunday's season three premiere of WAGS L.A., Nicole Williams is in bridezilla mode following her engagement to Larry Williams.

 "I'm just happy to be planning a wedding," Nicole admits in this preview clips.
 "After five years of being together it just feels like, ‘OK, now it seems like very real.'"